Hairy black holes and holographic heat engine: Holography heat engines

-To investigate the effect of hairy and Maxwell charges on the performance of heat engine it would be useful to set one charge with unit and let the other one varies in ranges with positive Hawking temperature.
-In figures $2.a$ and $2.b$ we show the maximum value of charge with a red spot before which the Hawking temperature stays positive.
-As we can see for this maximum charge the thermal efficiency has also its maximum value.\\ In figure $2.a$ we plotted the heat engine efficiency with respect to Maxwell charge by fixing parameters as $P_c=2$, $P_b=1$ , $S_c=8$, $S_d=10$ and for various fixed hairy charges.
-The analyzing of the diagram shows that the efficiency grows by increasing the Maxwell charge for any fixed hairy black holes until ceased at a maximum value point $(q_{max},\eta_{max})$ after which temperature would be negative.
-Of course by attention to the point is mentioned in the last paragraph of section 2 there is a relation between two charges which determines areas of physical and un-physical critical points.
-For example blue line in figure $2.a$ indicates $h=1$, so only critical points for $q\geqslant0.6464862821$ will be physical and $0<q<0.6464862821$ stands for un-physical points.
-The green line corresponds to free hairy charge case or simply AdS-RN solution which is studied in [7].
-As we can see the effect of hairy charge could be effective on the efficiency as by increasing $h$ the maximum point of $(q_{max},\eta_{max})$ has a bigger amount and so the physical critical points which is restricted by negative entropy and negative temperature borders accept a wider range of Maxwell charges.
+To investigate the effect s of hairy and Maxwell charges on the performance of heat engine it would be useful to set one charge with unit and let the other one changes in the ranges with positive Hawking temperature.
+In figures $2.a$ and $2.b$ we show the maximum value of charge with a red spot after which Hawking temperature will be negative.
+As we can see from this maximum charge the thermal efficiency has also its maximum value.\\ In figure $2.a$ we plotted the heat engine efficiency versus the Maxwell charge by holding $P_c=2$, $P_b=1$ , $S_c=8$, $S_d=10$ for various fixed hairy charge.
+The diagram shows that the efficiency grows by increasing the Maxwell charge for any fixed hairy black holes until it ceased at a maximum value of point $(q_{max},\eta_{max})$ after which temperature would be negative.\\ Regarding numerical analysis which we pointed it out at end of the section 2 the critical points might be un-physical for $q\neq0$ where $h>0$ and the entropy reaches to some negative values.
+For example the blue line in figure $2.a$ is fixed at $h=1$, so all physical critical points must be restricted by $q_{phys}\geqslant0.6464862821$.
+The green line corresponds to AdS-RN black hole solution which is independent of the hairy charge [12].
+In the latter case all points from $q=0$ until a maximum value are physical.
+As we can see the existence of hairy charge increases the maximum point $(q_{max},\eta_{max})$.
+In other words the physical critical points admit synchronously bigger values of electric charges and efficiencies by increasing the hairy charge.
+On the other side, hairy charge causes a new restriction due to negative entropy and therefore physical critical points start from a point with $q_{phys}>0$.